The ownership where individual supplies the total capital from his own wealth or from borrowed funds is

 Arjun's situation highlights the following limitations of sole proprietorship:

-Limited Managerial Skills — A single person is unlikely to possess all the necessary skills in all aspects of business.
-When Arjun is sick, there is no qualified person to manage the business in his absence as he cannot afford to employ experts.
+Limited Managerial Skills — When Arjun is sick, there is no qualified person to manage the business in his absence as he cannot afford to employ experts.

-One-Man Control — Since the proprietor alone takes all decisions, the absence of the proprietor due to illness brings the entire decision-making process to a halt.
+One-Man Control — The absence of the proprietor due to illness brings the entire decision-making process to a halt.

-Limited Scope for Expansion — Due to the limitations of capital and management, the business cannot grow to a large size where professional managers can run it independently of the owner.
+Limited Scope for Expansion — Due to the limitations of capital and management, the business cannot grow.

 Define joint Hindu family business.